 Figure 8.
 Comparison of the Lowes-Mauersberger () spectra at the surface of the Earth for a variety of internal fields.
 The inflection point in the terrestrial power spectra represents the sharp transition from core processes at low n to lithospheric processes at higher n. is the mean square amplitude of the magnetic field over a sphere produced by harmonics of degree n.
 The spectrum of all internal sources comes from Sabaka et al. (2004), the induced spectrum is derived from Fox Maule et al. (2005), and the remanent magnetization spectrum (of the oceans, and hence a minimum value) was derived from Dyment and Arkani-Hamed (1998).

 of the static field (Figure 8).
-The crustal field is much stronger over the continents than over the oceans (Arkani-Hamed and Strangway, 1986; Hinze et al., 1991) and so we expect that the spectral overlap with the core field will be different for continental than for oceanic crust.
+The crustal field is much stronger over the continents than over the oceans (Arkani-Hamed and Strangway, 1986; Hinze et al., 1991, Beggan et al., 2013) and so we expect that the spectral overlap with the core field will be different for continental than for oceanic crust.
 The crustal field is expected to have power at wavelengths longer than degree 14 because of the markedly different characteristics of continental and oceanic crust (Meissner, 1986) and because of long-wavelength oceanic magnetic anomalies (Dyment and Arkani-Hamed, 1999).
 These longest wavelengths are masked by the dominant core fields (Hahn and Bosum, 1986), and various forward (Cohen, 1989) and inverse (Purucker et al, 1998, 2002) approaches have been developed in an attempt to include at least some notional idea of these fields.
 The longest wavelength crustal magnetic fields remain inaccessible to direct observation, although Mayhew and Estes (1983) suggest that simultaneous modeling of core and crustal fields using equivalent source dipole arrays located both within the core and crust might make possible the separation of the sources.
 The task they outlined is now computationally feasible (Purucker et al. 1996), but there are reasons for suspecting that a full separation may not be possible.
 For example, it is possible to represent magnetic fields of long wavelength (say the dimension of a continent) by equivalent source dipoles placed either at the surface, or at the core-mantle boundary.
 A separation based solely on the radial position of the dipoles is thus likely to be ill-posed, and depend on details of the parameterization, such as the tessellation used, its spacing, and the distance over which the observations are expected to influence the crustal dipoles.
 The debate over the existence of field-aligned current systems (Dessler, 1986) shows the difficulty of interpreting physically an equivalent current/dipole system deduced solely from observations of the magnetic field.

 On the other hand, coestimation of magnetic fields of internal and external origin through the ‘comprehensive model’ approach (Sabaka et al., 2002, 2004; Olsen et al., 2006a) has been successful because of the different decay characteristics of the internal and external fields (Langel et al., 1996).
 This approach utilizes magnetic field measurements from satellites (ionosphere, crust, and core are internal) and the surface (crust and core are internal), and does not separate the internal fields of core and crustal origin, lumping them instead into a spherical harmonic series from spherical harmonic degrees 1 through 60.
 These ‘Comprehensive’ models are now widely touted (Nabighian et al., 2005) to replace the existing International Geomagnetic Reference Field Models in many applications.